-An introduction to the impact of modern society upon the family as to dating, courtship, size of family, member relationships, economic problems, and stability factors associated with success in marriage.
-The course includes a survey of alternative life styles and marriage and family relations throughout the life span.
+An introduction to the impact of modern society upon the family as to dating, courtship, size of family, member relationships, economic problems, and stability factors associated with success in alternative life styles and marriage and family relations throughout the life span. \$1.00 lab fee.